meshhi13/AI-Minesweeper/README.md

 3. **Game Over**:
    - If you reveal a mine, you lose.
    - If all non-mine tiles are revealed and all mines are flagged, you win.

-## Features

-- **AI Assistance**: The AI can analyze the board and make moves or flag tiles based on clues.
-- **Dynamic Board**: The board size and number of mines can be customized.
-- **Visual Feedback**: The game provides visual cues for flagged tiles, revealed tiles, and game status.

 Enjoy playing Minesweeper with AI assistance!